 Each Health room visit should have an entry in the health record and include: time of visit, complaint, illness or injury, assessment, treatment, plan and outcome.

 Reference: Individualized student health room visit form

 HEALTH RECORDS

-There is to be an electronic Health Record for each student in the district.
+There is to be a Health Record folder (green file) for each student in the district.